run-ai/docs/docs/Researcher/workloads/inference/nim-inference.md

 3. Select under which __cluster__ to create the inference workload
 4. Select the __project__ in which your inference will run
 5. Select __NIM__ from __Inference type__

+    !!!
+Note
+        Selecting the Inference type is disabled by default.
+If you cannot see it in the menu, then it must be enabled by your Administrator, under General settings → Workloads → Models.

 6. Enter a unique __name__ for the inference workload (if the name already exists in the project, you will be requested to submit a different name)
 7. Click __CONTINUE__
     In the next step: